jej127/KOPL/README.md

 The next step is to construct the IPA sequence for each word in the vocabulary of SISG(jm).
 Run the following codes to do this.
 ```
-# Arrange words in a text file.
+# Arrange words in a text file
 python extract_vocab.py

-# Construct IPA sequences.
+# Construct IPA sequences
 python ./ipa_convert/create_ipa.py
 ```